 Playwright Tony Kushner's "Angels in America: A Gay Fantasia on National Themes" won numerous awards, including the Pulitzer Prize for Drama, the Tony Award for Best Play, and the Drama Desk Award for Outstanding Play.
 The entire two-part play debuted on Broadway at the Walter Kerr Theatre in 1993, with part 1 opening first and part 2 joining it in repertory later that year.
 The two parts of the play are titled "Millennium Approaches" and "Perestroika," respectively.
 The play has been adapted into a television miniseries, and an opera by Peter Eötvös.

 The current staging crosses the pond following an acclaimed run at London's National Theatre in 2017, where it was the fastest-selling show in the theatre's history.
-Much of the original U.K. cast transfers with the production, including two-time Tony Award winner Nathan Lane, Oscar nominee Andrew Garfield, Denise Gough, James McArdle, Susan Brown, Amanda Lawrence and Nathan Stewart-Jarrett.
-New to the Broadway production is Emmy Award nominee Lee Pace.
+Much of the original U.K. cast transfers with the production, including two-time Tony Award winner Nathan Lane, Oscar nominee Andrew Garfield, Denise Gough, James McArdle, Susan Brown and Nathan Stewart-Jarrett.
+New to the Broadway production are Emmy Award nominee Lee Pace and Tony nominee Beth Malone.
 Two-time Tony winner Marianne Elliott ("War Horse,", "The Curious Incident of the Dog in the Night-Time") directs.

 Flat-out fabulous...with a top-flight cast...everybody in "Angels" pulses with that animating spirit....the cast members here make you feel the full force of such vitality.
 And when characters are this vividly drawn, spending hours in their company is no hardship.
 The play's second half still lacks the focus of its first part.
 But the characters remain so palpably there, in the writing and the performance, that attention never flags.